-Everyone loves a swagbag.
-Lots of sporting venues and events now sell different tiers of tickets to fans, with higher tiers coming with swagbags full of branded material and items.
-You could also up the ante with this activation by including some VIP extras or signed items (eg a signed football shirt) in every 100 swagbags, which would add a competitive or sweepstake element to the experience.
+Surprise and excite your fans with your branded goodies.
+Lots of sporting venues and events now sell different tiers of tickets to fans, with higher tiers coming with swagbags full of exclusive branded material and items.
+You could also up the ante by including a limited number of VIP experiences or signed items (eg a signed football shirt) in every 100 swagbags, which would add a competitive or sweepstake element to the activation.

-Keeping fans engaged while at the venue is just as important as ensuring they’re staying engaged while at home, online, or sharing stories and thoughts about the big game at the pub with their friends.
-Here are three approaches which sports teams and brand regularly employ, to ensure the levels of engagement are kept at a peak during the events themselves.
+Keeping fans engaged live at the venue is as important as ensuring they’re staying engaged while at home, online, or sharing stories at their local with their friends.
+Here are three approaches which sports teams and brands regularly employ, to ensure peak levels of engagement are maintained during the events themselves.

 Satisfying Fan’s Expectations

-This can be something as simple as ensure the team’s signature music is blaring from the speakers, or that the mascots are present and correct.
+This can be something simple like timely playing the team’s signature music, or ensuring that the mascots are present and correct.
 In the world of sports experiences and activations, consistency is key: make sure you’re giving the fans what they want, what they expect, and what they increasingly demand from the overall encounter with the brand.

 Today’s sports fans want to be closer than ever to the action, and they’re increasingly willing to pay a premium in order to have a more exclusive, unique experience of the events they attend.
 By setting up tiers of exclusivity, offering VIP or pitchside tickets, meet and greets, and privileged access to otherwise private aspects of the event, you can help establish those all-important long-term relationships.